-The anti-monopoly authority and its local offices, within the scope of their competence, control compliance with the Kyrgyz antitrust legislation by undertaking measures designed to ensure:
+The anti-monopoly authority and its local offices, within the scope of their competence, control compliance with the Kyrgyz antitrust, consumer protection and advertising legislation by undertaking measures designed to ensure:

-- fair competition and effective functioning of markets for goods, works and services (demonopolization of monopolistic sectors of economy, assessment of the state of competitive environment, development of proposals on removal of barriers to competition, approval of fees for permit documents of executive bodies, review of petitions/notices of business entities on merger, reorganization, liquidation, acquisition of shares (interests) in the charter capital of commercial organizations, making decision on forcible division of business entities occupying dominant position in the market and engaged in monopolistic activity, etc.); - effective state control over compliance with the Kyrgyz antitrust and pricing policies (balancing the interests of consumers and natural and permitted monopoly entities, formation and maintenance of the public registry of natural and permitted monopoly entities, establishment of maximum allowed level of domination of business entities, etc.); - protection of consumers from abusive monopolistic and unfair competition practices (maintenance of the database of free and paid services, approval of prices (tariffs) of services (works) provided by state government and local self-government authorities, approval of prices (tariffs) of services (works) provided by educational and medical institutions, organizations, irrespective of ownership, etc.); - effective regulation of advertisers, advertising agents, and advertising distributors (protection against unfair competition in advertising, prevention and suppression of improper advertisement, sending materials related to violations of the advertising legislation to the licensing authorities to have the license of the violating entity suspended or revoked, etc.);
+- fair competition and effective functioning of markets for goods, works and services (demonopolization of monopolistic sectors of economy, assessment of the state of competitive environment, development of proposals on removal of barriers to competition, review of petitions/notices of business entities and state-owned and municipal enterprises on reorganization, liquidation, acquisition of shares (interests) in the charter capital if this leads to the creation of a business entity (business associations) occupying a dominant position, making decision on forcible division (separation) of business entities occupying dominant position in the market and systematically engaged in monopolistic reviewing requests of natural activity, monopolies for approval of actions envisaged by the legislation of the Kyrgyz Republic, etc.); - effective state control over compliance with the Kyrgyz antitrust and pricing policies

-Antitrust measures:
+(balancing the interests of consumers and natural monopoly entities, formation and maintenance of the public registry of natural monopoly entities, control over natural monopoly entities, etc.);

+- protection of consumers from abusive monopolistic and unfair competition practices (approval of prices (tariffs) of services (works), except educational services, provided by state government and local self-government authorities, approval of cost of permitting documents issued by the executive authorities, etc.); - regulation of advertisers, advertising agents, and advertising distributors (protection against unfair competition in advertising, prevention and suppression of improper advertisement, sending materials related to violations of the advertising legislation to the licensing authorities to have the license of the violating entity suspended or revoked, submission of documents to the prosecution authorities and other law enforcement agencies to resolve the issue of initiating criminal proceedings on charges of committing advertising offences, etc.); - general inspections of compliance with antimonopoly, consumer protection and advertising legislation of the Kyrgyz Republic, as well as review of correct formation and application of prices (tariffs) by business entities, public authorities, local selfgovernment authorities, organizations and institutions; and also review of complaints and statements of individuals and legal entities, regardless of the form of ownership, on noncompliance with antimonopoly, consumer protection, and advertising legislation of the Kyrgyz Republic.

+Types of control of natural monopolies :

-- Undertaking price regulation through price (tariff) setting and price ceiling; - · Establishing profitability ceiling requirements; - Establishing mandatory or minimum consumer (subscriber) service requirements for natural monopolies, if the need in their goods or services cannot be fully satisfied, to the extent necessary to protect public interests, national security, natural resources and cultural values; - Establishing trade mark-up size requirements; - · Establishing requirements for engineering and technical services being natural monopoly entities to develop respective engineering and technical facilities, if the need in their goods (services) cannot be fully satisfied.
+- Undertaking price regulation through price (tariff) setting and price ceiling - Establishing mandatory or minimum consumer (subscriber) service requirements for natural monopolies, if the need in their goods or services cannot be fully satisfied, to the extent necessary to protect public interests, national security, natural resources and cultural values.

+- Establishing trade mark-up size requirements; - Establishing requirements for engineering and technical services being natural monopoly entities to develop respective engineering and technical facilities, if the need in their goods (services) cannot be fully satisfied.